6 Minute Read

 June 12, 2018

 Moving to cloud-based software means you’re no longer tied to a physical workstation in back office in order to access, share or process project data.
 You’re consistently connected to your information, no matter if you last checked it on your desktop at the office, your smartphone on the jobsite or your tablet in a coffee shop or remote jobsite trailer.
+In our latest survey, this was the top reason for contractors making the change:

 With integrated cloud software, your data lives in the cloud.
 If changes get made in the office, those changes are automatically updated for the users accessing features in the field, ensuring that your office and the field teams aren’t working off different sets of data.
 This means no more wasted time entering in information from a variety of manual processes and translating or rekeying data from one software program to another.
 Working from one set of data keeps all team members on the same page and reduces the chance for costly errors.